پژوهش ها و چشم اندازهای اقتصادی

 Vahid Zarei 5

-2 Ph.D.
-Candidate in Econometrics, Faculty of Administrative Sciences and Economics, University of Isfahan, Isfahan, Iran
+3 Ph.D.
+Candidate in Econometrics, Department of Economics, Faculty of Administrative Sciences and Economics, University of Isfahan, Isfahan, Iran

 4 Ph.D.
-Student, Islamic Azad University, Faculty of Humanities, Zanjan, Zanjan, Iran
+Student, Department of Economics, Faculty of Humanities, Islamic Azad University Zanjan, Zanjan, Iran

-5 Master’s Degree in Economics, Faculty of Economic and Social Sciences, Bu-Ali Sina University, Hamedan, Iran
+5 Master’s Degree in Economics, Department of Economics, Faculty of Economic and Social Sciences, Bu-Ali Sina University, Hamedan, Iran

 چکیده English